top of page

 • Black Instagram Icon

-Why Is My Baby Still Waking at Night?
+Why Your Baby May Still Be Waking at Night

-If your baby is over 4 months old and still waking frequently at night, you’re probably wondering if this is normal—or if something needs to change.
-The truth is, night wakings can be age-appropriate… but they can also be a sign that your little one needs more support in learning independent sleep habits.
+If your baby is over 4 months old and still waking frequently at night, you might be wondering if this is normal.
+The truth is, night wakings can be age-appropriate.
+However, they can also indicate that your little one needs more support in learning independent sleep habits.
 Yes, sleep is a skill that needs to be learned!

-1. When They Wake, They are Relying on You to Fall Back Asleep
+1. When They Wake, They Rely on You to Fall Back Asleep

-By 4 months, babies begin cycling through lighter and deeper stages of sleep more like adults do.
-If your child relies on feeding, rocking, bouncing, or another external method (a sleep crutch) to fall asleep at bedtime, they’ll likely need that same method every time they wake between cycles.
+By 4 months, babies begin cycling through lighter and deeper stages of sleep, similar to adults.
+If your child depends on feeding, rocking, or bouncing to fall asleep at bedtime, they will likely need that same method every time they wake between sleep cycles.

 💡 What to do: Teach your child to fall asleep independently.
 This one change often significantly reduces night wakings.